IntelliTect-Samples/EWU-CSCD379-2024-Spring/README.md

   - Word list is paginated (10-100 per page) ❌✅
 - Any logged in user can change the common word flag ❌✅
   - There is a login page/component/popup/etc for users to sign in ❌✅
-- Only users over 21 years of age (based on birthday) with a claim of MasterOfTheUniverse can add and remove words ❌✅
+- Only users over 21 years of age (based on birthday) with a claim of MasterOfTheUniverse can add and remove words ✅
 - Users can be set up at start up in the API project as a seed (apriori), there does not need to be a sign up mechanism ❌✅

-## Turn in Process

-- On your fork, create an Assignment5 branch
-- Update this branch (Fetch upstream) from the Assignment5 branch in the class repo.
-[Assignment5 in class repo](https://github.com/IntelliTect-Samples/EWU-CSCD379-2022-Spring/tree/Assignment5)
-- Do your homework in your Assignment5 branch
-- Submit your pull request against Assignment5 in the class repo
-- Ask in Teams chat if you have questions or issues

 ## Extra Credit